 - Place the chicken opened up on a baking tray and rub half of the parsley oil marinade over and under the skin.
 Peel the onions and slice into quarters.
 Slice the garlic in half horizontally and arrange both around the chicken.
 Fill the base with a little water.

-- Make a hat for the chicken by twisting the corners of a grease proof sheet of paper (my top tip to help tenderise the meat to make it moist).
+- Push the tips of the wings behind the breastbone where the neck is.
+Make a hat for the chicken by twisting the corners of a grease proof sheet of paper (my top tip to help tenderise the meat to make it moist).
 Cover the top of the baking tray with tin foil so there are no gaps and roast in the oven for 40 minutes.